ladyson1806/ladyson1806/README.md

 I am a passionate bioinformatician who love working with tons of various omics data for investigating the molecular mechanisms behind complex traits, and more specifically drug-response phenotypes, aging and age-associated diseases.

 ### Current position
-- Bioinformatician Post-Doctoral Researcher at Université Paris Cité - Institut Jacques Monod (Paris, FRANCE)
+- Bioinformatician Post-Doctoral Researcher at Université Paris Cité - CNRS UMR7592 / Institut Jacques Monod (Paris, FRANCE)
 - Project in collaboration with
   - Michael Rera, PhD (<a href='https://michaelrera.github.io/'>Website</a>)
   - Marc Santolini, PhD (<a href='https://interactiondatalab.com/'>Website</a>)